 Another unique choice would be to take this tour of Montserrat in the evening, listen to the choir and spend the night there and then admire the incredible landscape early in the morning!
 This tour includes the hotel and half board meal as well.

 If you are a Dali fan searching for interesting day tours from Barcelona, I have good news for you!

-The Dali Theatre-Museum in Figueres attracts thousands of visitors daily and it is the second visited museum in Spain after Prado in Madrid!
+The Dali Theatre-Museum in Figueres attracts thousands of visitors daily and it is the second most visited museum in Spain after Prado in Madrid!

 Museo Dali is actually the largest surrealistic object in the world!

 For this reason, I highly recommend booking a guide in advance.
-After all, you are going to one of those cool places near Barcelona, you wouldn’t want to miss on any important information, right?
+After all, if you are going to one of those cool places near Barcelona, you wouldn’t want to miss out on any important information, right?

-Unfortunately, there are no live guides that can be hired at the places, nor audio guides to rent.
+Unfortunately, there are no live guides that can be hired at the museum, nor audio guides to rent.
 I was really disappointed when I realized this because you really do miss out on a lot of interesting information if you just look at all the bizarre things!